lwjohnst86/nfs484-1484-exams/final/finalAnswerKey.md

           FADS).
         * The story includes both n-3 AND n-6.
 Targetting one may not be enough.
+        * Use all data/information
+    * Marks given/off:
+        * +4 base if they indicate at least one problem with clinical trials and at least one reason why n-6 is also important
+        * +2 for clear, rational thought process
+        * +2 for defending using all info/data
+        * +1 for defending using outside knowledge
+        * +1 for being creative
+        * -1 for not citing info/data from exam
+        * -1 for not using all data

 ![Effect of intervention on participants with either a low or a high number of FADS alleles.
 LL = low n-6 (intervention) and <4 FADS alleles (low FADS); LH = low n-6 (intervention) and >4 FADS alleles (high FADS); HL = high n-6 (control) and <4 FADS alleles (low FADS); HH = high n-6 (control) and >4 FADS alleles (high FADS).](figs/fig3.png)